mims-harvard/ATOMICA/README.md

 ### 2. Set Up Environment
 Set up the environment according to `setup_env.sh`.

-### 3. Download Processed Datasets
+### 3. (optional) Download Processed Datasets
-The data is hosted at <insert-link>.
-Please unzip once downloaded.
+The data for pretraining and downstream analyses is hosted at [Harvard Dataverse](https://doi.org/10.7910/DVN/4DUBJX).

 We provide the following datasets:
 * Processed CSD and QBioLiP (based on PDB) interface complex graphs for pretraining